Q: How did the Conservancy come to be?

 Q: What services can I expect while boating around Catalina?

-A: The moorings outside of Avalon are serviced by T.H.E. and provide: garbage pickup, harbor patrol, servicing of moorings, health and safety services, potable water, and management of leased lands.
-The Harbor Patrol collects fee from transient users, enforces all rules established for mooring use, ensure that all fairways are kept clear for public access to piers, moorings and beaches, assist boaters during mooring and un-mooring, as necessary, assists as necessary, safe and orderly anchoring, and responds to emergencies, including boat fires and health crises, call for paramedic services and provide interim first aid until paramedics arrive.
+A: The moorings outside of Avalon are serviced by THE and provide: garbage pickup, harbor patrol, servicing of moorings, health and safety services, potable water and management of leased lands.
+The Harbor Patrol collects fees from transient users, enforces all rules established for mooring use and ensures that all fairways are kept clear for public access to piers, moorings and beaches.
+The patrol assists boaters during mooring and un-mooring as necessary, and assists in safe and orderly anchoring.
+It responds to emergencies, including boat fires and health crises, calls for paramedic services and provides interim first aid until paramedics arrive.

 Q: What are the mooring rates on Catalina?

-A: Outside of Avalon and Mooring rates for City of Avalon Harbor Department
+A: Mooring rates Outside of Avalon and in City of Avalon Harbor Department.

 Q: What public facilities on Catalina are operated by the Conservancy?

-A: The Conservancy has responsibility for the Airport-in-the-Sky, the Nature Center at the Airport, the Nature Center at Avalon Canyon and the Wrigley Memorial and Botanic Gardens in Avalon Canyon.
+A: The Conservancy has responsibility for the Airport in the Sky, the nature centers at the airport and Avalon Canyon and the Wrigley Memorial & Botanic Garden in Avalon Canyon.

 Q: How many employees comprise the Conservancy?
 What are the departments?

-A: There are approximately 50 full-time and part-time Conservancy employees.
+A: There are approximately 75 to 85 full-time and part-time Conservancy employees, dependin on the season.